 Nava stuck with the club the entire season but only appeared in 29 games, batting .240.
 After the season, he played some exhibition games with the Grays and then joined Ted Sullivan on a barnstorming tour through the south, mainly in New Orleans, Mobile and Dallas.
 After a game on October 18, the St. Louis Globe-Democrat commented, “The best feature of the game was the pitching of [Charlie] Sweeney and the catching of Nava, the little Spaniard being cheered time and again for his plucky and brilliant work.”
 In December, the same paper boasted, “Little Nava covered himself with glory in the field, catching and throwing like a perfect machine.”
 Likewise impressed, Sullivan courted Nava for Henry Lucas’ new Union Association, offering the catcher $2,500 to jump leagues.
 Nava turned down Sullivan’s offer, and he left New Orleans to rejoin Providence in March 1884.

 Providence’s 1884 pennant-winning season is famous for the exploits of Hoss Radbourn, winner of a record 59 games.
-Nava caught 34 games, many of them for the club’s other pitcher, Charlie Sweeney, before the pitcher deserted the club in the middle of July.
+Nava caught 27 games (playing in seven others), many of them for the club’s other pitcher, Charlie Sweeney, before the pitcher deserted the club in the middle of July.
 That season, Radbourn preferred pitching to Barney Gilligan.
 Perhaps it was the manager’s decision, as the team favored Gilligan’s production with the bat; Nava hit a pathetic .095, managing only eleven hits, all singles, in 116 at bats.
 The June 7 game against Boston typified his reputation as a good-field, no-hit backup.
 With Sweeney on the mound, “Nava gave beautiful support, putting out nineteen men, making three assists and not an error.”
 It was the day Sweeney set the record with 19 strikeouts.
 With the stick, Nava went 0 for 3 with two strikeouts, and he hit into an 8-3-5 triple play in the fifth inning.

 Providence won the pennant by 10.5 games mainly due to Radbourn’s right arm, but Nava was released before it was over.
 His last appearance occurred on September 5.
 He had been hitless in his last four games, which in part led to the dismissal.
 The team took off on September 13 for a month-long road trip, leaving him and Cyclone Miller behind.
 The pair joined the Fort Monroe, Virginia, military team at the beginning of October.
 Miller luckily caught on with the Philadelphia National League club for a game on the 9th, but Nava was left twisting.
 On August 22, he had received a telegram from Henry Lucas offering the catcher $600 to join St. Louis in the Union Association for the rest of the season.
 The message even carried a personal plea, “Sweeney says come.”
 To his detriment, Nava proved loyal, giving the telegram to the Providence directors and rejecting the offer.
 The club didn’t return the loyalty, releasing him too late in the season to catch on with another major league club.
 Nava also played some games for the Old Point Nationals, a Norfolk, Virginia, club.
 During one exhibition contest, the Nationals loaned him to the Baltimore Orioles.
 The catcher must have impressed because by December he was listed as a member of the Baltimore squad of the American Association.